City of Fremantle Reece Harley City of Fremantle Reece Harley

 May Gibbs Inspiration

-Artist: Charles and Joan Smith
+Artist: Charles Smith, Joan Welsh-Smith

 Year of Work: 2006